markdaniel1982/MD82-P4/README.md

 HTML & CSS testing was completed using [W3 Validator](https://validator.w3.org/)

-When validating the code, I had the error shown below. this was fixed by removing the button, and using Bootstrap styles to display the link as a button instead
+When validating the code, I had the error shown below. this was fixed by removing the button and using Bootstrap styles to display the link as a button instead

 ![HTML Validation - Descendant Error](documentation/testing_documentation/validation/base.html_button_descendant.png)